btholt/complete-intro-to-react-v8/lessons/10-tailwindcss/B-tailwind-basics.md

 - That's more what you'll see!
 Long class strings.
 I imagine some of you are upset looking at this.
 To be honest it's still strange to me.
 But we're also skinning a whole app with _zero_ CSS so it's a pretty compelling experience.
 - Like p and m, we have w and h. `w-1` would have a tiny width. `w-full` is width: 100%.
-- `bg-gradient-to-b from-purple-400 via-pink-500 to-red-500` is a gradient just using classes. `bg-gradient-to-b` says it goes from the top to bottom (you can do -to-l, -to-r, or -to-t as well.)
+- `bg-gradient-to-b from-yellow-400 via-orange-500 to-red-500` is a gradient just using classes. `bg-gradient-to-b` says it goes from the top to bottom (you can do -to-l, -to-r, or -to-t as well.)
 The from is the start.
 The via is a middle stop, and the to is the end.
-- The purple-400 is a purple color and the 400 is the _lightness_ of it.
+- The yellow-400 is a yellow color and the 400 is the _lightness_ of it.
 50 is nearly white, 900 is as dark as the color gets.
 - You can set your own colors via the theme but the default ones are really good.
 - `text-6xl` is a really big text size.
 They use the sizes sm, md, lg, xl, 2xl, etc. up to 9xl.
 - `text-center` will do `text-align: center`.
 - `hover:<stuff>` is how we do hover, focus, disabled, etc. It takes whatever is on the right and only applies it only when that state is true. (note: disabled doesn't work without some magic in our PostCSS 7 compat layer.
 We'll do that in a bit.)
 - Note: `<Link>` from react-router-dom will pass styles and classes down to the resulting `<a>` for you.

-Let's hop over to `SearchResults.js` (we're only doing SearchParams, I'll leave it to you to fix Details)
+Let's hop over to SearchResults.jsx (we're only doing SearchParams, I'll leave it to you to fix Details)

 ```javascript
 <div className="my-0 mx-auto w-11/12">